 D. TEMPORARY CONSERVATION INCENTIVE

-Due to the utmost emphasis on energy conservation to the State in 2001, a special conservation incentive shall be in effect through the last hour of December 31, 2001.
+Due to the utmost emphasis on energy conservation to the State in 2001, a special conservation incentive shall be in effect through the last hourpreceding termination of the ISO market price mitigation measures imposed by the Federal Energy Regulatory Commission’s order of June 19, 2001.
 In each hour in which actual load is below the CBL pertinent to that hour, then the formula in Section 9A for computing credits shall use for the variable Price Hr the higher of: (1) the RTP value posted according to Section 5B(2), or (2) the generation energy charge appropriate to the customer’s base tariff for that hour.

 10. ADMINISTRATIVE CHARGES and FEES: